Soheil-Momeni/Universum/doc/configuring.rst

 if there's no environment variable with stated name set to either "true", "yes" or "y",the step is not executed.
 If any other value should be set, use ``if_env_set="VARIABLE_NAME == variable_value"`` comparison.
-Please pay special attention on the absence of any quotation marks around `variable_value`: if added, `VARIABLE_NAME` will be compared with `"variable_value"` string and thus fail.
+Please pay special attention on the absence of any quotation marks around `variable_value`: if added, the value of `VARIABLE_NAME` environment variable will be compared with `"variable_value"` string and thus fail.
 Also, please note, that all spaces before and after `variable_value` will be automatically removed, so ``if_env_set="VARIABLE_NAME == variable_value "`` will be equal to ``os.environ["VARIABLE_NAME"] = "variable_value"`` but not ``os.environ["VARIABLE_NAME"] = "variable_value "``.